karlbuscheck/beginners-guide-python-data-analytics/Part3_Spotify_Project/README.md

 so it’s not included in this repo.
 To run the notebook fully, download the dataset locally — [download the dataset from Kaggle](https://www.kaggle.com/datasets/path-to-your-dataset) — and open it in Jupyter.

-To run the notebook fully, download the dataset locally and open the notebook in Jupyter.

 ### Libraries Used
 - pandas